dapr/docs/daprdocs/content/en/operations/monitoring/metrics/metrics-overview.md

         imagePullPolicy: Always
 ```

-To disable the metrics collection in the Dapr side cars running in a specific namespace, you can use the `metric` spec configuration and set `enabled: false` to disable the metrics in the Dapr runtime.
+To disable the metrics collection in the Dapr side cars running in a specific namespace:

+- Use the `metrics` spec configuration.
+- Set `enabled: false` to disable the metrics in the Dapr runtime.

 ```yaml
 apiVersion: dapr.io/v1alpha1